 Your liabilities are everything you borrowed from other people.

 If you have a house, the first item in your liabilities is generally your mortgage.
-Don’t forget the interests when you calculate the amount of your mortgage.
+Do not forget the interests when you calculate the amount of your mortgage.

 If you use a credit card, you will most likely have to get your current credit card bill.
-I’m talking here about the bill for next month.
+I am talking here about the bill for next month.
 If you have credit card debt, you should also include it.
 You should quickly work on paying off your credit card debt.
 You pay very high interest on your credit card debt.
-Unless you have huge amount on your credit card bill, you may also choose to not include it in your net worth.
+Unless you have a huge amount on your credit card bill, you may also choose to not include it in your net worth.
 It will be paid next month and reflected on your net worth anyway.
-This is what I’m doing.
+This is what I am doing.

-Finally, don’t forget about all the money you may be owing to other people.
+Finally, do not forget about all the money you may be owing to other people.
 For instance, a loan from a friend or a family member.

 To put again in a formula: